• • • 1997 – 2017 • • •

 Sr. Manager CRO Interiors

 The Lean Implementer Program is intended to provide a detailed course of study and application of lean principles that will equip individuals to lead transformation activities within their own company.
 The breadth and depth of the program, spanning 200 hours, provides ample time for the participant to obtain a full understanding of the basic tools of lean manufacturing.
 The outcome of the program is to produce individuals who are knowledgeable, skilled and capable of leading others in the proper application of lean principles in their workplace.

-The next set of classes are scheduled for January 2017 in Tulsa.
+The next set of classes are scheduled for January 2018 in Tulsa.
 If you’d like to be in the course, fill out the form below.
-Seats are filling up, and classes are limited to 10 people.
+Seats are fill up quickly, and classes are limited to 10 people.

 We have added Toyota Kata to the training.
 Students now get an introduction to the philosophy, coaching and incremental improvement methods and forms used in a Kata program.
 They’re be able to practice the Improvement Kata during the class.

 The following are the core lean tools and topics covered in the Lean Implementer Program: